PostHog/posthog.com/contents/blog/launch-week-universe-of-new-features.md

 But this is just the beginning.
 We've also been busy making PostHog a broader and more powerful tool for making great products.

-To celebrate, starting on Monday, March 21 we'll be officially launching a new feature or initative every day for a week.
+To celebrate, starting next week on Monday, March 21 we'll be officially launching a new feature or initative every day for a week.

 Here's a quick teaser for what's to come during _PostHog Launch Week I: A Universe of New Features_.